CoboGlobal/cobo-waas2-go-sdk/docs/ContractCallSource.md

 ### NewContractCallSource

-`func NewContractCallSource(sourceType string, walletId string, addressStr string, mpcUsedKeyGroup MpcSigningGroup, delegate SafeContractCallSourceAllOfDelegate, ) *ContractCallSource`
+`func NewContractCallSource(sourceType string, walletId string, address string, mpcUsedKeyGroup MpcSigningGroup, delegate SafeContractCallSourceAllOfDelegate, ) *ContractCallSource`

 NewContractCallSource instantiates a new ContractCallSource object This constructor will assign default values to properties that have it defined,